yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 status and throw the `InterruptedException`.
 The exception can be propagated when we call those cancellable suspend functions.
 In this way, we don't even need to know a lot about this exception.
 Everything works automatically.

-However this leaves a similar gotcha to swallowing Java's `InterruptedException`.
-We may use something like `runCatching` in the standard library around a suspend function call to catch everthing, including the `CancellationException`.
+However, this leaves a similar gotcha to swallowing Java's `InterruptedException`.
+We may use something like `runCatching` in the standard library around a suspend function call to catch everything, including the `CancellationException`.

 ```kotlin